karancan/BukketFull/README.md

 BukketFull
 ==========
 _**Current status: in development**_
+Version 1.0: expected Jan.
+21, 2013
+Version 1.1: expected Feb.
+11, 2013

 ## Description

-BukketFull is an app for BB10 devices that allows a user to create, maintain and share a bucketlist.
+A "bucket list" is a list of things that one would hope to do before they die.
+BukketFull is an app for BlackBerry 10 platform that allows a user to create, maintain and share their bucket list.

 ## Credit